Plan Your Trip to Canada: 7 Great Itineraries

 If you have more time, consider making a trip up to L'Anse Aux Meadows, a UNESCO World Heritage Site, to see some Viking history.
 Afterwards, make your way back to St. John's.
 Keep in mind, driving in Newfoundland may take longer than you expect, with winding roads and last-minute decisions to turn off the highway and visit coastal towns or scenic areas.

-6 Exploring Canada's North: Polar Bears, Arctic Landscapes, and Culture
+6. Exploring Canada's North: Polar Bears, Arctic Landscapes & Culture

 There is no easy way to see all of Canada's north in one trip.
 The region is extremely remote, and the highlights are, in many cases, geographically distant from one another.

-Here are some options for seeing the north:
+Here are some options for a Northern Canada itinerary:

 If your goal is to see wildlife you should consider a trip to Churchill, Manitoba in the late fall to see the polar bear migration.
 Many different tours leave from Winnipeg, offering multi-day stays that include options to see the bears in a Tundra Buggy and stay in a Tundra Lodge.
 Most tours involve a flight from Winnipeg to Churchill, but it is also possible to take a train to Churchill.

-If you are looking for a cross-Canada cosmopolitan adventure, the key cities are Toronto, Vancouver, and Montreal.
+If you are looking for a cross-Canada cosmopolitan adventure, the key cities are Toronto, Vancouver, Montreal, and the nation's capital, Ottawa.
 But if you want to probe a little deeper, you could easily add on Calgary, Halifax, St. John's, and even a side trip from Montreal to Quebec City.
-There are regular flights to all of these destinations and quick and convenient train connections that run between Toronto and Montreal.
+There are regular flights to all of these destinations and quick and convenient train connections that run between Toronto, Montreal, and Ottawa.
 Flights to the eastern cities of Halifax and St. John's are generally more expensive.